mysteriumnetwork/docs/docs/user-guide/troubleshooting.md

 ## In logs I see client's attempts, but it does not fully connect

 There might be many things, but most frequent is firewall.
-If You run node via docker image, check that _ip_forwarding_ is enabled on a host and that UDP service port (1194 by default) is allowed from outside.
+If You run node via docker image, check that _ip_forwarding_ is enabled on a host and that UDP service port (specified by `--openvpn.port` flag) is allowed from outside.

 check ip_forward status:
 ```shell